rbire/event-model/README.md

 ### Recorder

 Recorder is an identifier of the entity that created the event.
 It can be an individual or company.
-An Registry of Recorders can be used to identify the recorder.
+A Registry of Recorders can be used to identify the recorder.
 Applications can use the registry, along with information from the event to find more information about the record.